 Greeting people is an important part of the Italian culture!
 Here are a few basic greetings in Italian The way Italians really say it!
 Ciao come stai? hi how are you (informal) Come va?
 How is it going?
 Che cosa fai di bello? what's new? (literally what are you doing that's nice or beautiful) Si tira avanti. (not too bad).
 Literally: Pushing forward Non c'e male.
 Not bad Che cosa mi racconti ?
 What's up?
 Che bella giornata!
 What a beautiful day Chi si vede!
 Looks who's here!

 I'd like to say thank you to the WyzAnt family for allowing it to happen, and, at the same time, introduce you to a great student, very much interested in the Italian language and culture.
 Her name is Faye of New York City, New York.
 She was particularly interested in the "intricacies of the Italian language", as she put it, for an eventual sojourn in Italy.
 In fact, Faye is on her way to Italy as I blog.
 She made it perfectly clear that she had a fascination with Italy ever since childhood and that she would one day live there for an extended period of time---in this case it may be close to a year.
 She promised she'll keep in touch during it all.
 Other than short trips and brief stays on her way to other European countries, Faye had never attempted to live in Italy.
 She was ready now, after many, many years.
-When we first started working together---over two months ago---she put it bluntly that I was to help her grow the little Italian she already knew and to add to it,... read more
+When we first started working together---over two months ago---she put it bluntly that I was to help her grow the little Italian she already knew and... read more

 On June 2, 1989, my life changed forever.
 A brand new world was brought to my attention.
 I moved into the main land of the United States.
 I am Puerto Rican, meaning natural born American, but was raised on the island of Puerto Rico.
 Don't get me wrong, I have always been more fourtunate than most people with my condition.
 You see, I have a condition called Spina Bifida.
 I guess it would make more sense if I explain myself.
 Normally, during the first month of a pregnancy, the two sides of the spine (or backbone) join together to cover the spinal cord, spinal nerves and meninges (the tissues covering the spinal cord).
 Spina bifida refers to any birth defect involving incomplete closure of the spine.
 Myelomeningocele is the most common type of Spina Bifida.
 It is a neural tube defect in which the bones of the spine do not completely form, resulting in an incomplete spinal canal.
 This causes the spinal cord and meninges (the tissues covering the spinal cord) to stick out... read more